NASA-Openscapes/2023-planning-agu/README.md

 - Nov 1	AGU (30 mins)
 - Nov 15	AGU dry runs with helpers
 - Nov 29	AGU dry runs with helpers

+## Travel suggestions

+Workshops are Sunday, arrive for a huddle Saturday afternoon.
+Kytt MacManus arrives late Monday.
+Hazem Mahmoud, ASDC will be at AGU.
+Doing a Sunday workshop